jAIval2/KNN/README.md

 Known Issues
 ------------

 We acknowledge that the buy signals are not properly shown in the visualization.
-This is due to time constraints, and future iterations of the project will address this issue.
+This is due to time constraints with the upcoming semester-end exams, and future iterations of the project will address this issue.

 Future Work
 -----------